-It is possible, though unusual, to experience a bleeding episode during or after surgery.
-Should postoperative bleeding occur, it may require additional emergency treatment to drain accumulated blood (hematoma) or require a blood transfusion.
-Do not take any aspirin or anti-inflammatory medications ten days before surgery, as this may contribute to a greater risk of bleeding.
-Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
-Accumulations of blood under the skin and scalp may delay healing and cause scarring.
+It is possible, though unusual, that you may have problems with bleeding during or after surgery.
+Should postoperative bleeding occur, it may require emergency treatment to stop the bleeding or remove accumulated blood (hematoma).
+Do not take aspirin or anti-inflammatory medications for ten days before surgery, as this contributes to a greater risk of bleeding.
+Nonprescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
+Hypertension (high blood pressure) that is not under good medical control may cause bleeding during or after surgery.
+Accumulations of blood under the skin may delay healing and cause scarring.